-- No gum chewing! - Listen carefully to what the recruiter has to say. - Avoid using filler words such as "um", "like" and "you know." - Demonstrate confidence through your body language and voice. - Offer a résumé and be able to speak to it. - Ask for a business card so you can follow up. - Never ask a recruiter what their Company does.
-You should know.
+- No gum chewing! - Listen carefully to what the recruiter has to say - Avoid using filler words such as "um," "like" and "you know" - Demonstrate confidence through your body language and voice - Offer a resume and be able to speak to it - Ask for a business card so you can follow up - Never ask a recruiter what their company does.
+You should know - Have fun!

-30-SECOND SALES PITCH
+30-SECOND PERSONAL PITCH

-Hand the recruiter a copy of your résumé and be prepared to expand on it quickly.
-Share basic information about yourself and your career interest like this:
+Hand the recruiter a copy of your resume and be prepared to expand on it quickly.
+Share basic information about yourself and your career interests like this:

 - Name

 - Major/Emphasis

 - Opportunities you are seeking

 - Relevant experience (student teaching, work, internship, volunteer)

+- What motivates you or what you're passionate about

 - Highlights of skills and strengths